maxitg/SetReplace/CONTRIBUTING.md

 The unit tests are particularly important if you are implementing a weed fix, as we need to make sure the weed you are fixing is not going to return in the future.
 And if you are implementing a new function, unit tests should not only cover the functionality, but also the behavior in case the function is called with invalid arguments.
 Each function should have at least some unit tests, otherwise one of the tests in [meta.wlt](Tests/meta.wlt) will fail.

+If sharing variables between multiple tests, use `With` instead of `Module` or global assignment, because otherwise variables will not appear resolves in the command line error message if the test fails (which makes it harder to weed whack).
+In addition, try to avoid very large inputs and outputs for the tests if at all possible.

 You should also modify documentation in the [README](README.md) if you are implementing new functionality, or causing any outputs already in the [README](README.md) to change.

 ### Opening a pull request